zdravkov/kendo-docs/api/javascript/ui/tabstrip.md

 ##### item `String|Element|jQuery`

 Target tab, specified as a JSON object.
-You can pass tab text, content or contentUrl here.
+You can pass tab `text`, `content` or `contentUrl` here.
 Can handle an HTML string or array of such strings or JSON.

 ##### referenceTab `String|Element|jQuery`